 In vitro chemoresistance and chemosensitivity assays have been developed to provide information about the characteristics of an individual patient's malignancy to predict potential responsiveness of their cancer to specific drugs.
-These assays are sometimes used by oncologists to select treatment regimens for a patient.
+Oncologists may sometimes use these assays to select treatment regimens for a patient.